j-ckal/uwus/content/blog/adhd.md

 ![](/images/adhd/adhdmeme.jpg)

 Like everyone else, since my diagnosis I've been drowning in recommended content on *ADHD Life Hacks* and *Therapists Reacting to ADHD TikToks* as I've been looking to learn more about the disorder.
-A lot of them are relatable, but I'm not sure how much of it is actually related/an actual symptom.
+A lot of them are relatable, but I'm not sure how much of it is actually related/a symptom.

 [Dr. K's](https://www.youtube.com/watch?v=HN5BoBlY0MU) YouTube videos on ADHD have been useful - I've had more success with some of his strategies than most.